ADE-Scheduler/ADE-Scheduler/docs/source/tutorials/email.rst

 I. With credentials
 -------------------

+Here, you will allow ADE Scheduler to send emails using your email address.
+You may need to allow third-party applications to let ADE Schedule use your email address.
+Please refer to your email provider documentation if so.
-If you are one of the maintainers, you should have received credentials in order to proceed requests to the ADE API.
-If you do not have such credentials, please read next section.
+If you do not want to use the emails, please read next section.

 In the :code:`<repo>/.flaskenv` file, make sure to write those lines and complete with your